For more years than I can remember, my mother used to tell me the same thing on my birthday:

 Done with film school, I began the hustle that is required of everyone who wants to live in a big city, and worked as an assistant to various producers and entertainment professionals, including a stint at The Academy of Motion Picture Arts & Sciences, which happened to be right next door to my little apartment in Beverly Hills.
 All the while, I continued to work as a chef for both private clients and health retreats, and consult with The Ashram.
 It was during this time that the message of Ra Uru Hu really began to sink in, and I became much more aware of my design as a manifesting generator.

 One moody evening in March at a birthday party for Alan Moyle, I locked eyes with a handsome gentleman across the room, and destiny dealt me a hand.
-We quickly fell in love, and our son Mylo was born the following year, changing our lives forever.
+We fell in love, and our son Mylo was born in 2010, changing our lives forever.

 There were two soft markers in his structural ultrasound, hydro nephrosis and echo foci, and taken in consideration with my age (31) and the absence of any testing that had been done (the early detection blood test hadn't come out yet), the doctors told me I had a 1 in 400 chance of Mylo being born with Down Syndrome.